epomatti/aws-kms-data-key/README.md

-# aws-kms-data-key
+# AWS KMS Data Key

-This code will create a KMS key and use it for encryption and decryption.
+This code will create a KMS key and generate a Data Key for encryption and decryption.

-Get the dependencies:
+Build the executable:

 ```
 go get